"Hot-shot" Lorimer holds the all-time goal-scoring record for

 Leeds with 238 goals.
-Making his debut at less than 16 years old, and playing
+Making his debut at less than 16 years old,

-an excellent crosser of the ball, and many of the goals scored
+also an excellent crosser of the ball, and many of the goals scored

-by Allan Clarke and Mick Jones were set up from Lorimer's well-placed crosses.
+by Allan Clarke and Mick Jones were set up from Lorimer's

-finally hung up his boots and retired to run the Commercial - a
+he finally hung up his boots and retired to run the Commercial - a

-pub close to the ground which is, naturally enough, very popular with
+pub close to the ground which is, naturally enough, very popular

-excellent autobiography of Peter Lorimer at Amazon
+Buy this excellent autobiography of Peter Lorimer at Amazon

 The press clippings above are courtesy of Robert McConnachie - a